TeerapatTrepopsakulsin/final_project/Proposal.md

 # Evaluating a project

+- Lead
+    * Send request for project evaluation to advisor
+    * Cannot send anymore request if already sent

 - Advisor (An advising faculty)
     * See the request to evaluate project
     * Choose to approve or disapprove the project under advising